ms-iot/content/en-US/Samples/CognitiveServices.md

 ![HelloWorld Running]({{site.baseurl}}/Resources/images/cogserv/running_app.PNG)

-The order is based on depth: **faces closer to the front will be first, and faces farther away will be last in the list.**
+In this case, the order is based on depth: **faces closer to the front will be first, and faces farther away will be last in the list.**

 Close your app after you're done validating it

 ## Deploy the app to your Windows 10 IoT Core device
 ___
-1. We want to deploy our app to our IoT Core device.
-It's easy.
+1. To deploy our app to our IoT Code device, you need to provide an inentifier for your device.
 In the [PowerShell]({{site.baseurl}}/{{page.lang}}/Docs/PowerShell.htm) documentation, you can find instructions to chose a unique name for your IoT Core device.
 In this sample, we'll use that name (though you can use your IP address as well) in the 'Remote Machine Debugging' settings in Visual Studio.

     If you're building for Minnowboard Max, select **x86** in the Visual Studio toolbar architecture dropdown.
 If you're building for Raspberry Pi 2 or 3 or the DragonBoard, select **ARM**.